JeeWeetje/iot-workshop/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/azure-resource-groups.png)

-2. Select the ResourceGroup `IoTWorkshoprg`.
+2. Select the ResourceGroup `IoTWorkshop-rg`.
 It will open a new blade with all resources in this group
-3. Select the Azure Stream Analytics job eg. `IoTWorkshopsa`
+3. Select the Azure Stream Analytics job eg. `IoTWorkshop-sa`
 4. Just below the inputs/query/outputs panel, look at the monitoring panel.
 No data is available

     ![alt tag](img/Monitoring/mon18.png)